microwavestine/k-digital-smart-farm/notes/electronics_programming/002-Basics.md

 - Any values beside 0 is treated as true in C.
 - Bipolar junction transistor is the first transistor and made with Gallium
 - further developed into (MOS)FET (field effect transistor) with n and p channels.
+- You can't run motors without relays and transistors (or any semiconducting materials), or the board will burn
+- AC 220V 60 hz is standard in South Korea
+	- generator has a turbine that turns to generate electricity
+	- the generator turbine turns 60 times per second = 60 Hz

 # 논리 회로
 - Quad NAND/NOR/AND...
 Gate = 4 logics in one chip